 I am a self-taught artist, certified teacher, and practicing school psychologist.
 A New York native, I currently live and work at my home studio in Guilford, Connecticut.

-My current work focuses on the single use plastic bag – why we love it, how it has changed our lives since its inception, and the resultant effects on our environment.
+My current work focuses on the single use plastic bag – why we love it, how it has changed our lives since its inception, and its resultant effects on our environment.
 Recent projects have included crocheting marine animals threatened by plastic pollution, including jellyfish, coral, and barnacles.
+I’m currently exploring how man-made and natural materials intersect in a series of works titled The Nature of Plastic.

 I blog as Marsha Makes at marshamakes.blogspot.com.